Board of Directors

 Civil Eats’ board of directors is made up of highly regarded individuals focused strategically on media, philanthropy, investment, and food issues.

-Emilio Garcia-Ruiz is the managing editor of the Washington Post, overseeing the newsroom’s development, implementation, and execution of digital strategy.
+Emilio Garcia-Ruiz is the editor-in-chief of the San Francisco Chronicle.
+Util recently, he was the managing editor of the Washington Post, where he oversaw the newsroom’s development, implementation, and execution of digital strategy.
 He previously served as the editor for strategic projects, local editor, and sports editor of the Washington Post.
 He was the sports editor of the St. Paul Pioneer Press, where he directed the newspaper's Pulitzer prize-winning investigative pieces uncovering academic fraud in the University of Minnesota men's basketball program.
 The series of stories won reporter George Dohrmann the 2000 Pulitzer for beat reporting.
 Garcia-Ruiz has also been an assistant sports editor and copy editor at the Los Angeles Times, an assistant sports editor at the Orange County Register, an assignment editor and copy editor at The Post and a sports editor/reporter at the Prince George's Journal in Lanham, Md.
 His career began at the University of Maryland's Diamondback, where he worked from 1982-84, starting out by covering intramural fraternity football games.

 Esther is the CEO of Cienega Capital, a regenerative investment firm utilizing an integrated capital approach to systemic change in the areas of soil health, regenerative agriculture, and local food systems.
 She has 20 years of experience in mission-based financial services ranging from microfinance to risk capital investments, in partnership with financial institutions, family offices, foundations, and investment advisors.
 She served as the Vice President for Strategy and Business Development at RSF Social Finance, and oversaw all lending activity from 2007-2011, which resulted in a tripling of the loan portfolio, and the development of a mezzanine debt fund.
 Prior to joining RSF, Esther was a senior consultant for ShoreBank Advisory Services, where she provided strategic and capital planning advice for Community Development Financial Institutions (CDFIs), particularly small business and affordable-housing loan funds.